What is Coal Ash?

 There are already visible seeps along the bank, and detectable impacts in the water and aquatic life.
 This means that heavy metals in coal ash are currently placing the Middle Fork and adjacent groundwater at risk.
+In 2008, the IEPA found that coal ash pollution was flowing into the river from seeps along the riverbank that abuts the two oldest pits.
+According to a January 2013 internal IEPA email, an agency representative “had no problem collecting seepage at the base of the berm, which is right on the riverbank.”
 A recent study by the Illinois Natural History Survey has documented elevated levels of coal ash contaminants in aquatic organisms downstream from the site.

 A Disaster Waiting to Happen

-Because all three coal ash pits lie within the floodplain of the river, floodwaters and high water tables are a threat to their foundations and structural integrity.
-During a flood, the power of the river cuts new channels, and the embankments of the pits are eroding from the river.
-Steel gabions, constructed in 1978 to support these embankments, are crumbling as leachate from the ponds is corroding the metal structure and wastewater is draining into the river.
+Because all three coal ash pits lie within the floodplain of the river, riverbank erosion is a threat to their foundations and structural integrity.
+During a flood, the power of the river cuts new channels.
+In 1981, Illinois Power installed gabions (wire cages filled with rock) to stop the erosion of riverbanks that abut the coal ash pits.
+Today, they are crumbling - or non-existent.

 If just a little over 1% of Dynegy’s coal ash entered the river, it would be comparable to the volume of Duke Energy's 2014 Dan River spill that sent coal ash 70 miles downstream.